dionyziz/tidyarxiv/README.md

 # Features

 * Includes only the files you want, and excludes the files you don't want.
-* Removes LaTeX comments (only things that start with a "%", nothing more complex).
+* Removes LaTeX comments (anything after a "%", nothing more complex).
 * Gets rid of .bib files from the final tarball.
 * Configurable.
 * Sane configuration defaults.